FalkorSystems/gopro_calibration/README.md

-# gopro_calibration: A ROS package to calibrate a GoPro camera
+# DeFisheye: Remove the Fisheye from video footage, assuming we have an OpenCV camera calibration

 ## Usage